MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Usage
 -----
-1. Add the C file in the BSP project.
+1. Add the C file to the BSP project.
 2. Call ``UI_DRAWING_NEMA_initialize()`` from ``LLUI_DISPLAY_IMPL_initialize()``.
 3. Configure the options in ``ui_drawing_nema_configuration.h``.
 4. Comment the line ``#error [...]"``.